-- 185 calories
+- Energy: 200 calories

-- 3.89 grams of carbohydrate
+- Carbohydrate 3.89 grams (g)

 Nuts have a reputation for being a high-calorie and high-fat food.
 However, they are dense in nutrients and provide heart-healthy fats.

 Consuming plant-based foods of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.

-A study published in the British Journal of Nutrition showed that the risk of coronary heart disease is 37 percent lower for those consuming nuts more than four times per week compared to those who never or rarely consumed nuts.
+A study published in the British Journal of Nutrition showed that the risk of coronary heart disease is 37 percent lower for those consuming nuts more than four times per week, compared to those who never or rarely consumed nuts.